mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 [Edgar Meij](https://scholar.google.com/citations?user=vb6YKF0AAAAJ&hl=en).

 ---
-**December 13, 2022**: Happy to share that our paper [Scene-centric vs. Object-centric Image-Text Cross-modal Retrieval: A Reproducibility Study](/files/ecir23.pdf) got accepted at ECIR 2023.
+**13 December, 2022**: Happy to share that our paper [Scene-centric vs. Object-centric Image-Text Cross-modal Retrieval: A Reproducibility Study](/files/ecir23.pdf) got accepted at ECIR 2023.
 See you in Dublin!

 ---
-**November 15, 2022**: I have started an internship in Alexa at Amazon Science in London.
+**15 November, 2022**: I have started an internship in Alexa at Amazon Science in London.
 I am collaborating with [Svitlana Vakulenko](https://svakulenk0.github.io), Gabriella Kazai, and Emine Yilmaz.

 ---
-**July 15, 2022**: Our team participated in Fashion Outfits Challenge, part of SIGIR 2022 Workshop on eCommerce.
+**15 July, 2022**: Our team participated in Fashion Outfits Challenge, part of SIGIR 2022 Workshop on eCommerce.
 We published the paper ['Unimodal vs. Multimodal Siamese Networks for Outfit Completion'](/files/sigir22_ecom.pdf) detailing our solution.

 ---
-**June 3, 2022**: I gave a talk about the paper ['Extending CLIP for Category-to-image Retrieval in E-commerce'](/files/ecir22.pdf) at Amazon Luxembourg.
+**3 June, 2022**: I gave a talk about the paper ['Extending CLIP for Category-to-image Retrieval in E-commerce'](/files/ecir22.pdf) at Amazon Luxembourg.

 ---
-**December 10, 2021**: Happy to share that work ['Multimodal Retrieval in E-commerce: from Categories to Images, Text, and Back'](/files/DC_note.pdf) was accepted for presentation at the ECIR 2022 Doctoral Consortium.
+**10 December, 2021**: Happy to share that work ['Multimodal Retrieval in E-commerce: from Categories to Images, Text, and Back'](/files/DC_note.pdf) was accepted for presentation at the ECIR 2022 Doctoral Consortium.

 ---
-**November 19, 2021**: Excited to share that our paper ['Extending CLIP for Category-to-image Retrieval in E-commerce'](/files/ecir22.pdf) was accepted to the main paper track at ECIR 2022.
+**19 November, 2021**: Excited to share that our paper ['Extending CLIP for Category-to-image Retrieval in E-commerce'](/files/ecir22.pdf) was accepted to the main paper track at ECIR 2022.

 ---
-**June 10, 2020**: Our paper ['Analyzing and Predicting Purchase Intent in E-commerce: Anonymous vs. Identified Customers'](/files/sigir20.pdf) was accepted to SIGIR 2020 Workshop on eCommerce.
+**10 June, 2020**: Our paper ['Analyzing and Predicting Purchase Intent in E-commerce: Anonymous vs. Identified Customers'](/files/sigir20.pdf) was accepted to SIGIR 2020 Workshop on eCommerce.

 ---
-**April 28, 2020**: I will be attending MLSS 2020.
+**28 April, 2020**: I will be attending MLSS 2020.